Beer4Ever83/ipytv/README.md

 M3U Plus stems from the [`extended M3U8`](https://en.wikipedia.org/wiki/M3U#Extended_M3U) format, of which it supports only 2 tags (`#EXTM3U` and `#EXTINF`).

 The syntax of the `#EXTM3U` and `#EXTINF` tags has been modified to include extra attributes (e.g., logo, group, language).
 Unfortunately this has broken the backward compatibility with the original M3U8 standard (as explained in detail [here](#format-considerations)).

 This library has been created from scratch to parse and handle the M3U Plus format only.
-It does not fully support regular M3U8 playlists.
+It does not fully support regular M3U8 playlists (only basic channel attributes are parsed).

+### Supported tags
+Only `#EXTM3U`, `#EXTINF` and plain url rows are supported (i.e. they are parsed and their value is made available as properties of an `IPTVChannel` object).

-This library copies _as-is_ (i.e. it's treated as a plain string and not parsed in any way) all tags that are found between the `#EXTINF` row and the related url row as, for example:
+All tags that are found between an `#EXTINF` row and its related url row are added as `extras` to a channel, but without performing any parsing (i.e. they're treated like plain strings).

+In the example below, the `#EXTVLCOPT` row is not parsed, but copied _as-is_:
 ```text
 #EXTINF:-1 tvg-id="" tvg-name="hello" tvg-country="IT" tvg-url="" group-title="Greetings",Hello!
 #EXTVLCOPT:http-user-agent=Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:76.0) Gecko/20100101 Firefox/76.0